ROCC Course Development

 - Course scheduling is coordinated by the Tennessee Board of Regents (TBR) through the Distance Education Faculty Services Office and the MTSU Scheduling Center.

-- ROCC and MTSU courses share a common academic calendar with one exception: ROCC summer courses are taught in a single session which lasts from early June to mid-August.
+- TN eCampus and MTSU courses share a common academic calendar with one exception: TN eCampus summer courses are taught in a single session which lasts from June to August.

-- As students register for ROCC courses, enrollment numbers on the MTSU Banner system reflect only the students who claim MTSU as their home school even though students from other institutions may have registered for the courses.
+- As students register for TN eCampus courses, enrollment numbers on the MTSU Banner system reflect only the students who claim MTSU as their home school even though students from other institutions may have registered for the courses also.

 - The MTSU Banner system only displays the R50 sections regardless of the total number of additional sections that have made.

-- The ROCC administrative website reflects all student enrollments.
-There is a 24-hour delay in the data shown on this site.
-Instructions for access are below.
+- The TN eCampus SIS (Maestro) reflects all student enrollments.
+There can be a 24-hour delay in the data shown on this site.

-- As students register for ROCC courses, they are enrolled in the first, or R50, section until it fills.
+- As students register for TN eCampus courses, they are enrolled in the first, or R50, section until it fills.
 The enrollment caps are 25 students (undergraduate) and 15 students (graduate).
 Students then fill the second, or R51, section, third (R52), etc. sections.

 - Shortly before the semester begins, the course sections are balanced equally dividing the enrollments among the course sections.

-- The MTSU Provost’s Office is responsible for sharing MTSU faculty credentials with the TBR per SACS requirements.
+- The MTSU Provost’s Office is responsible for sharing MTSU faculty credentials with the TBR per SACSCOC requirements.

 Required Instructional Training

-- Training is provided online in five (5) Desire2Learn (D2L) modules, and access is
+- Instructional training (iTeach) is provided online in three (3) Desire2Learn (D2L) modules, and access is available 24/7.
+The training modules are:

-- Additional training and support is available from the MTSU Faculty Instructional Technology Center (FITC) and the Instructional Design Specialist located in the Learning, Teaching and Innovative Technologies Center (LT&ITC).
+- Additional training and support are available from the MTSU Academic and Instructional Technology Services (AITS) and the Instructional Design Specialist located in the Learning, Teaching and Innovative Technologies Center (LT&ITC).

 - Also required of all MTSU faculty is the successful completion of Preventing Sexual Harassment training.
 The MTSU policy statement on sexual harassment (and other resources) is available on the Institutional Equity and Compliance web site.